wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/AnalyzeImage.md

 Tagging is a new way of analyzing an image.
 Computer Vision API can return tags based on objects, living beings, scenery or actions found in images.
 Tags are not returned according to a hierarchical classification system, but correspond to image content.
 Tags may contain hints to avoid ambiguity or provide context, for example the tag “zinnia” may be accompanied by the hint “flower”.
 All tags are in English.

 ###Generating descriptions
 A collection of content tags forms the foundation for an image “description” displayed as human readable language in complete sentences.
 More than one description will be generated for each image ordered by their confidence score.
-All descriptions are in English.
+All descriptions are in English.[Here's](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/intelligence-ImageCaption) an example of a bot that leverages this to generate image captions

 ###Categorizing images
 In addition to tagging and descriptions, Computer Vision API continues returning the taxonomy-based categories defined in our previous version.
 These categories are organized as a taxonomy with parent/child hereditary hierarchies.
 All categories are in English.